--Chapter 26.44 RCW: Abuse of Children -Chapter 74.34 RCW: Abuse of Vulnerable Adults -DDA Policy 5.14: Positive Behavior Support -DDA Policy 5.15: Use of Restrictive Procedures -DDA Policy 5.16: Use of Psychoactive Medications c.
+-Chapter 26.44 RCW: Abuse of Children -Chapter 74.34 RCW: Abuse of Vulnerable Adults -DDA Policy 5.14: Positive Behavior Support -DDA Policy 5.15: Use of Restrictive Procedures -DDA Policy 5.16: Use of Psychoactive Medications -DDA Policy 5.17: Physical Intervention Techniques -DDA Policy 5.19: Positive Behavior Support for Children and Youth -DDA Policy 5.20: Restrictive Procedures and Physical Interventions with Children and Youth c.
 Use of Seclusion.
 (Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)